uclab-potsdam/wimmelvis/study/README.md

 The webpage should be available now on http://127.0.0.1:8000/ .

 For reloading the page it might be necessary to do a force-reload in your web browser.
-E.g. Cmd+Option+r in Safari.
+E.g. Cmd+Option+r in Mac.